 Overall, the intellectual property practices at UA are a win/win for the inventor and the University.
 Because employees are pitching in this event, we want you to understand how the University’s intellectual property policy works.

 Note that our policy is fundamentally no different from the practices of companies or other universities.
-The overall governing idea is if significant university resources are used, or if your discovery results from a project where the costs were paid by the university, or if the discovery is in your field of work at the university, then the university owns the idea (this is a normal business practice).
+The overall governing idea is if significant University resources are used, if your discovery results from a project where the costs were paid by the University, or if the discovery is in your field of work at the University, then the University owns the idea (this is a normal business practice).

 If you have any more questions, feel free to reach out to the AEI team.

-*Please note, the Tuscaloosa Innovates community business plan competition will also be transitioned to a virtual format this year.
-More details will be shared on the EDGE competition website as the date draws closer.
+*Please note, the Tuscaloosa Innovates community business plan competition is still in the planning phase.
+More details will be shared on the EDGE competition website as the details come together.